pgmac/pgmac.github.io/_posts/2024-06-09-microk8s-api-load-balancing.markdown

 # Why?

 Well, my cluster isn't that stable.
 I'm constantly tinkering with it and it falls over pretty regularly, for one reason or another.
 I spend a reasonable amount of time picking the nodes back up and putting them back in the cluster again.
 It's mostly replicated shared storage (OpenEBS Jiva) that's the culprit here, but that's a story for another day.

 Because I'm running on VM's in a very limtied home lab, I have no room to scale, so I can't just run up another node to replace a faulty node.
 I need to get the faulty one working again.
 This is normally as simple as rebooting it.
 But that's actually not that simple.
 It's not difficult either, it's just a process.
 Thankfully I can automate that with Ansible.

-However, while that node is rebooting, that Control Place API host is also not available.
-At least one third of the time, that also means I can't manage, monitor, or otherwise maintain my cluster.
+However, while that node is rebooting, that Control Plane API host is also not available.
+At least one third of the time (during these reboots), that also means I can't manage, monitor, or otherwise maintain my cluster.

 So, to get around having to edit my `~/.kube/config` everytime, I thought I'd load balance the Control Plane API on my pfSense firewall.
 I figured if the pfSense isn't available, I've got bigger problems.
 Also, if I _really_ needed to, I could always edit my `~/.kube/config` and point it directly at a node in the cluster again.

+# Other ideas I probably should have thought of

+## DNS round-robin

+Using any of the existing SAN hostnames, I could have created an internal DNS entry for that name and pointed it to all of my node IP addresses.
+While not great, it would probably still work.
+The odd error would still come through if `kubectl` tried to connect to a node that was down at the time.
+Maybe `kubectl` is smart enough to retry these?
+Maybe not?
+I don't know.
+I didn't try it.

+# Other things I tried that didn't work

+## tcp load balancer

+This is how I know about IP Address SAN's (Subject Alternate Names).

+Because it verifies the IP SAN and the Load Balancer IP isn't on the list, it's invalid.

+Yeah, that doesn't work.

+## Commenting out the `certificate-authority-data` entry in `~/.kube/config`

+I saw some comments saying you could comment out the `certificate-authority-data` section in your cluster's config in `~/.kube/config` and it would ignore the certs.

+Yeah, that doesn't work.

+## Lots of HAProxy config trial and error

+- Don't configure client certificate details
+-